WHICH VAGINAL-BIRTHING NUT CASE SAID A C-SECTION WASN’T GIVING BIRTH?

 OK ladies, this is where it gets particularly tough for the C-section deliverer.

-Breastfeeding: Breastfeeding will be difficult, but just for a short while.
+Breastfeeding: Breastfeeding will be difficult (just for a short while).
 Simply lying baby across your lap to feed can be extremely uncomfortable.
-Use a good feeding pillow to lift bub up off your abdomen.
-This will make feeds so much more comfortable.
+Use a good feeding pillow to lift bub up off your abdomen and this will make feeds more comfortable.
 These pillows double-up as a comfy bed companion, if your partner is sick of you (or you, them).
 Take up any comfort measures necessary.

 Attending to a newborn in the middle of the night, once home, can be very taxing.
 Negotiate a bit of extra support through the nights with your partner.
-Perhaps he could bring the baby to you and settle her after a feed until you’re ready and able again.
+Perhaps they could bring the baby to you and settle her after a feed until you’re ready and able again?

 Lifting and driving: You won’t be doing any driving and there will be no lifting for a few weeks either.
 Anything heavier than bub is a no-no, so no lifting washing baskets and pegging clothes on the line – shame..